edgedb/edgedb/docs/internals/protocol/overview.rst

 Whenever a server switches to the *idle* state, it sends a :ref:`ref_protocol_msg_ready_for_command` message.

-Whenever a server encounters an error, it sends a :ref:`ref_protocol_msg_error` message.
+Whenever a server encounters an error, it sends an :ref:`ref_protocol_msg_error` message.
 If an error occurred during a *granular command flow*, the server switches into the *error* state, otherwise it switches into *idle* directly.

 To switch a server from the *error* state into the *idle* state, a :ref:`ref_protocol_msg_sync` message must be sent by the client.